How to Read QR Codes from Screen Capture in Python with Qt and Dynamsoft Barcode SDK

 img = ImageGrab.grab(bbox=(0, 0, self.screen.size().width(), self.screen.size().height()))

-Minimizing and Restoring the Application Window
+Step 5: Minimize and Restore the Application Window

 To avoid blocking the snipping area, minimize the application window before starting the snipping widget and restore it afterward: